 The current lot is very oddly shaped and has an odd side lot line that jogs back and forth as it moves south.
 The existing lot forms an "L" shape at the rear.
-Once subdivided, the front of Lot B will match the general shape and size of the other lots in the area, but Lot A will still be faced with an odd side lot line and general odd lot shape.
 As discussed further herein, the degree of relief for each area is relatively small and are only necessary because of the lot shape and design considerations.